tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 You can reduce costs by uploading data to managed disks directly, without attaching them to VMs.
 With direct upload, you can upload VHDs up to 32 TiB in size.

 To learn how to transfer your VHD to Azure, see the [Azure CLI](linux/disks-upload-vhd-to-managed-disk-cli.md) or [Azure PowerShell](windows/disks-upload-vhd-to-managed-disk-powershell.md) article.

+### Granular access control

+You can use [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) to assign specific permissions for a managed disk to one or more users.

+Managed disks expose various operations, including read, write (create/update), and delete, along with retrieving a [shared access signature (SAS) URI](/azure/storage/common/storage-sas-overview) for the disk.
+You can grant access to only the operations that a person needs to perform a job.

+For example, if you don't want a person to copy a managed disk to a storage account, don't grant access to the export action for that managed disk.
+Similarly, if you don't want a person to use a SAS URI to copy a managed disk, don't grant that permission to the managed disk.

 ## Security